 - Use a casserole crockpot for cooking because it’s less deep, so you’re able to see what’s in it.

-- An air fryer for cooking is great because the door and basket pull out sideways, making it easy to manage.
+- An air fryer is great because the door and basket pull out sideways, making it easy to manage.

-- Find a variety of utensils, spill-proof cups, and other adapted products and tools that are easy to handle www.pattersonmedical.com and www.rehabmart.com
+- Find a variety of utensils, spill-proof cups, and other adapted products and tools that are easy to handle performancehealth.com and www.rehabmart.com

 Swim

 - If you want to go swimming get an Aquatic Head Float life vest.
-It keeps your head securely above the water to ensure safety. www.especialneeds.com
+It keeps your head securely above the water to ensure safety. especialneeds.com

-- Airtime Watertime Floater is a new flotation suit that adds buoyancy and allows people of all abilities to enjoy the water. www.airtimewatertime.com
+- Airtime Watertime Floater is a new flotation suit that adds buoyancy and allows people of all abilities to enjoy the water. airtimewatertime.com

 High-Tech

-- There is assistive technology available that can help your home become more accessible: Smart Assistant – Amazon Alexa or Echo / Google Home etc.; Bluetooth Lightbulbs; Smart Plugs; Nest Thermostat.
+- Assistive technology is available to make your home more accessible: Smart Assistant – Amazon Alexa / Google Home etc.; Bluetooth Lightbulbs; Smart Plugs; Nest Thermostat.

-- If you cannot use your hands, check out GlassOuse (www.glassouse.com) for their device that is a mix between glasses and a mouse to help you easily navigate your devices with small head movements.
+- If you cannot use your hands, check out GlassOuse device (glassouse.com) that is a mix between glasses and a mouse to help you easily navigate your devices with head movements.

 - A great mouse if you have limited hand function is the trackball mice by Kensington.
-They’re easy to use, and their software allows you to customize your controls. www.kensington.com
+They’re easy to use, and their software allows you to customize your controls. kensington.com/c/products/electronic-control-solutions/trackball-products

 Other

 - Get a wooden sliding board that is nice and slick.
 Many are available in different lengths.
-Check out: ADI.Stealthproducts
+Check out: adi.stealthproducts.com

 - Attach a wheelchair drink cup holder to your manual wheelchair.
-Check out wheelchairparts.net or livingspinal.com.
+Check out net or livingspinal.com.
 Bike stores also sell them.

 - A magnetic car phone mount with a magnetic case is easy to use if you have limited hand function.
 Apple offers MagSafe car mounts that charge your phone if you have a compatible iPhone.
 RAM mounts are also an excellent durable phone mount option.